Equine Acceptance Therapy

-Encourage involvement in social activities by building social skills,
+- Encourage participation in social activities by developing social skills,

 Why Horses?